rajaneeshk90/Unified-Energy-Interface-rk/docs/implementation-guide/EV-Charging/6_offers.md

 ### **on_select with Offer Pricing**

-The BPP responds with pricing that includes the applied offer discount.
+<make consistent with RFC style language>The BPP responds with pricing that includes the applied offer discount.
+The offer discount reflects in the quotation object.

 ```json
 {